About the Math Diagnostic Test (ALEKS PPL)

 • Students who do not have AP credit or other course credit for Math 1, Math 3A, Math 31A, or Math 31AL

-• Students who are waiting for UCLA to receive their AP test scores or other course credit
+• Students who are waiting for UCLA to receive their AP test scores or other course credit and do not know how their AP test scores will transfer in

-• Students who have AP credit or other course credit for any of these courses but wish to repeat course(s) at UCLA (please note that repeating the course means no grade or unit credit and a permanent transcript notation)
+• Students who have AP credit or other course credit for Math 1, 3A, 31A, or 31AL but wish to repeat them at UCLA.
+Please note that repeating the course means no grade or unit credit and a permanent transcript notation.

 UCLA requires students to take a math diagnostic test (MDT) called ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment.
 The MDT determines the mathematics course in which you will have the greatest success.
 ALEKS PPL is a web-based program that uses artificial intelligence to map a student’s strengths and weaknesses.
 The assessment is up to 30 questions and generally takes 60-90 minutes to complete.
 After the assessment, an individualized Prep and Learning Module is available for students to refresh their knowledge on forgotten topics.
 Students then have the opportunity to reassess and improve their placement.